Taiwan Axion Search Experiment with Haloscope: CD102 Analysis Details: Experimental Setup

 A more detailed description of the TASEH detector, the operation of the data run, and the calibration of the gain and added noise temperature of the whole amplification chain can be found in Ref.~\cite{TASEHInstrumentation}.
-See Table~\ref{tab:tasehbenchmark} for the benchmark experimental parameters that can be used to estimate the sensitivity of TASEH.